Japanese Grand Prix: Return to Suzuka

 The 2013 race was won by Sebastian Vettel for Red Bull, marking his fourth consecutive victory of the season as well as his fourth victory overall at Suzuka.
 Vettel's teammate Mark Webber, who started the race on pole position, finished second behind his teammate, with Romain Grosjean taking the final podium position for Lotus.

-In 2014 a typhoon struck the circuit during the race, causing controversy over the late-afternoon start time not being moved.
+In 2014, a typhoon struck the circuit during the race weekend, causing controversy over the late-afternoon start time not being moved.
 The race saw both the Mercedes of Nico Rosberg and Lewis Hamilton duel with each other for the lead, with Hamilton ultimately taking victory ahead of his teammate and Sebastian Vettel.
 However, the race was marred by tragedy.
-On lap 45, Adrian Sutil in the Force India spun off the track at the Dunlop Curve, and as his car was being recovered by a crane, Jules Bianchi in the Marussia spun off track at the same area and smashed horrifically into the crane.
+On lap 45, Adrian Sutil in the Sauber spun off the track at the Dunlop Curve, and as his car was being recovered by a crane, Jules Bianchi in the Marussia spun off track at the same area and smashed horrifically into the crane.
 The race was red flagged immediately following the accident as conditions were deemed too dangerous to race.
 Bianchi was unresponsive to marshals and team radio.
 He was taken to a nearby hospital, where he was placed into a coma.
 It was hoped that he would recover, but Bianchi died nine months later due to his injuries.
 This led to changes to the circuit for the next year, with drainage gutters being created at the Dunlop Curve to allow water to runoff faster during a rainstorm, as well as the moving of a similar crane to prevent accidents such as Bianchi's from occurring in the future.

 On 23 August 2013 it was announced that the contract for the Japanese Grand Prix had been extended until 2018.
 A further extension was announced in August 2018 to keep the race at Suzuka until 2021.
-But the 2020 edition due to be held on 11 October, was cancelled on 12 June due to the COVID-19 pandemic.
+But the 2020 edition, due to be held on 11 October, was cancelled on 12 June due to the COVID-19 pandemic.